 - any team member with a need to participate effectively in problem analysis and problem solving activities

-On completion of the Analysing & Solving Problems training workshop, delegates will be able to:
+On completion of the Analysing & Solving Problems training workshop, you will be able to:

 - Use a structured process for identifying and defining problems